 Find all the dates and times for this journey

-5 h 57 m
+6 h 16 m

 6 h 26 m

 Trains per day

-Of the 5 trains that leave Warsaw for Berlin every day 5 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.
+Of the 10 trains that leave Warsaw for Berlin every day 10 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.

+Deutsche Bahn (DB) is the main provider of train services in Germany, making on average 40, 000 journeys per day.
+A special feature of Deutsche Bahn is its wide range of ticket types, savings offers including Super Saver, Saver, and Flexible fares and discount cards like the Bahncard 25, 50 and 100, which you can also use for your train to Berlin from Warsaw.
 DB uses different types of trains such as the ICE (Intercity Express), IC (Intercity), EC (Eurocity), IRE (Interregio-Express), RE (Regional Express) and RB (Regionalbahn) on its routes, which differ in terms of comfort and the time required to travel.
 For example, while bathrooms are standard amenities, services like an onboard restaurant or free WiFi are only available on certain trains.

 Frequent and direct trains depart Warsaw for Berlin every day of the week.
 There are typically 11 to 13 daily trains along this route, and many of them are direct.
 Roughly a third of available routes every day are indirect.
 The train from Warsaw to Berlin takes 5 to 7 hours when direct, and 8 to 13 hours when indirect.
 Trains are operated by German railway company DB (Deutsche Bahn), and trains depart either Warsaw Central Station or Warszawa Wschodnia Station.